Giovanni Antonio Burrini: Early life and education

-Giovanni Antonio Burrini (25 April 1656 – 5 January 1727) was a Bolognese painter of Late-Baroque or Rococo style.
 After an apprenticeship with Domenico Maria Canuti, he went to work under Lorenzo Pasinelli with fellow student, Giovanni Gioseffo dal Sole.
 He became an early friend and often close collaborator with Giuseppe Maria Crespi, with whom he shared a studio.
-He became a rival and competitor with Sebastiano Ricci.
-He painted in Turin for the Carignano family and Novellara.
-In 1709, he was one of the founding members of the Accademia Clementina in Bologna.
+Burrini received generous help from his patron, Giulio Cesare Venenti, himself an amateur engraver, who supported these studies for several years and also offered his protégé lodging in his residence.
+Around 1672, he visited Venice, where he studied the paintings of Titian and Paolo Veronese.